Northwest Zone

 Pastures and fields are heavily used by a variety of waterfowl when flooded and by wading birds under nearly any conditions.
 Peeps can be extremely difficult to identify due to small size and subtle differences in plumage – a good guide and optics are a must.

 Elk viewing has been excellent at Jewell Meadows Wildlife Area.
 The best viewing continues to be in the mornings from 9:00 AM until noon and again in the evenings.
-With the cooler weather elk are frequently visible throughout the day.
+Elk are frequently visible throughout the day.
 Good places to look are the Fishhawk Tract along Hwy 202 and the Beneke Tract along the first 1.5 miles of Beneke Creek Road.

 A parking permit is required to park at Jewell Meadows Wildlife Area.
 Find out how to buy a parking permit.